-Filmed during a period of relaxed coronavirus restrictions, Tucci went in search of his Italian roots, starting off in Naples and the Amalfi Coast and heading north to Rome, Bologna, Milan and back south to Sicily.
-He documented his journey, guided by locals, all passionate about their food traditions and the cultural learning contained within.
+During a period of relaxed coronavirus restrictions, actor Stanley Tucci went in search of his Italian roots, starting off in Naples and the Amalfi Coast, heading north to Rome, Bologna and Milan, and returning south to Sicily.
+He documented his journey, guided by locals who are all passionate about their food traditions and the cultural learning contained within.

-It proves the world’s love affair with all things Italian, and particularly its food, that the programme proved so popular.
-And the great thing about the show’s food is that it’s really quite easy to make at home - you just need to pay attention to your raw ingredients and follow all these easy, step-by-step recipes from Searching for Italy.
+It proves the world’s love affair with all things Italian, and particularly its food, that the programme was so popular.
+And the great thing about the show’s food is that it’s really quite easy to make at home - you just need to pay attention to the raw ingredients and follow all these easy step-by-step recipes from Searching for Italy.

-On the Amalfi Coast, Tucci eats a classic spaghetti and zucchini dish, spaghetti alla nerano at restaurant Lo Scoglio - it's incredibly easy to make and a very satisfying meal to boot.
-Have a look at the video below for the recipe, in Italian but easy to understand how to make.
+On the Amalfi Coast, Tucci eats a classic spaghetti and zucchini dish, spaghetti alla nerano, at restaurant Lo Scoglio.
+It's incredibly easy to make and a very satisfying meal to boot.
+Have a look at the video below for the recipe - it's in Italian, but quite easy to follow the steps.

-The famous stretch of coast is known for the lemons that grow there, sold on the side of the road by vendors and aften the size of grapefruit , The Lemon Delight is a gorgeous fresh dessert that features in the episode and you can make your own lemon delight cake at home in our authentic step-by-step recipe.
+The famous stretch of coast is known for the lemons that grow there, which are sold on the side of the road by vendors, and are often the size of grapefruit.
+The lemon delight is a gorgeous fresh dessert that features in the episode, and you can make your own lemon delight cake at home in our authentic step-by-step recipe.

 All roads lead to Rome, so they say, but it was certainly true for Stanley Tucci, as he headed to the country's capital to sample its incredible traditional cuisine.
 Rome has a very strong food identity and its traditions go back to ancient times.
 The huge city is surrounded by the fertile land of Lazio, which produces some of the best ingredients in the country.
-The cuisine of Rome is hearty and satisfying and its four famous pasta dishes are the type of meal that will leave you fully sated.
-See below for how to make the four famous pastas from Stanley Tucci: Searching for Itay.
+The cuisine of Rome is hearty and satisfying, and its four famous pasta dishes will leave you fully sated.
+See below for how to make the four famous pastas from Stanley Tucci: Searching for Italy.